mrz-Z0r4B/P_Checker/README.md

 - Color-coded visual strength meter
 - Feedback and suggestions for creating stronger passwords
 - Dark-themed user interface for enhanced visibility
+- Integration with **zxcvbn** for more accurate password strength estimates

 ## Screenshot
 ![Screenshot](link_to_your_screenshot)  <!-- Replace with an actual link if you have a screenshot -->